bryantco/bryantco.github.io/docs/_posts/2022-06-16-nantong-hs-colleges.md

 ---

 In China, high school students seeking admission to domestic universities face the daunting task of taking national college entrance examinations known as the *gaokao* (高考) at the end of their third years.
 Similar to the United States, there is significant heterogeneity in the location and quality of universities that *gaokao* students end up in.
-Using <a href="http://gklq.ntzx.cn/index.asp?jlh=4">*gaokao* results data</a> from Nantong High School (南通中学), a relatively selective high school in Jiangsu province, I present three maps that try to unpack some of this heterogeneity.
-These maps display the 138 different universities that the 855 *gaokao* examinees from Nantong High School in 2015 ultimately chose to attend. <br> <br>
+Using <a href="http://gklq.ntzx.cn/index.asp?jlh=4">*gaokao* results data</a> from Nantong High School (南通中学), a relatively selective high school in Jiangsu province, I present three maps that try to unpack some of this heterogeneity.[^1] These maps display the 138 different universities that the 855 *gaokao* examinees from Nantong High School in 2015 ultimately chose to attend.

+[^1]: Data was scraped using the Beautiful Soup library in Python.
+Maps were produced using QGIS (with data acquired from OpenStreetMap) and the `tmap` package in R.

 The first map below simply displays bubbles corresponding to the geographical locations of universities that students end up in.
 Each bubble corresponds to a single university; bubble sizes correspond to the number of graduating students attending that university.
 I argue that there are two major takeaways: